YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A scab that is becoming worse instead of better should not be treated casually.
 This is especially true if the area is painful, spreading, warm, or producing discharge.

 The opposite mistake is also risky.
-A patient should not ignore a dark, wet, painful, or widening wound just because they were told that scabs are normal.
+Do not ignore a dark, wet, painful, or widening wound just because you were told that scabs are normal.
+A new or changing spot deserves direct review instead of home treatment.

 Scabs are normal.
 Progressive tissue breakdown is not normal.
 Those are two very different things.

-If you are unsure whether what you see is ordinary scabbing or something more concerning, send clear photos to your clinic and ask for direct medical guidance.
+When scabbing does not look ordinary, send clear photos to your clinic and ask for direct medical guidance.
 A careful clinic will want to see what is happening rather than dismiss your concern blindly.

 Follow-up matters.
 The quality of the surgery matters, but so does the quality of medical follow-up after surgery.

-Patients sometimes ask me whether a scab with hair attached means the graft came out.
-Most of the time, especially after the early secure period, the hair shaft may shed while the follicle remains under the skin, and the hairline may look less dense after washing without that alone proving a damaged graft.
+A scab with a short hair attached often looks frightening.
+Most of the time, especially after the early secure period, the hair shaft may shed while the follicle remains under the skin.
+The area can look less dense after washing without that alone proving a damaged graft.

-But if there is active bleeding, a deep opening, increasing pain, or a piece of tissue that looks unhealthy, the patient should not guess from photos alone.
-This is when the clinic should examine the situation more carefully.
+But if there is active bleeding, a deep opening, increasing pain, or tissue that looks unhealthy, do not guess from photos alone.
+That needs direct medical review.

 Small pimples can appear after a hair transplant, especially when new hair begins pushing through the skin or when follicles become irritated.
 This can happen in the recipient area or donor area.